anthonyrisinger/cga/README.md

     return max(0, diffuse) * light_source.color
 ```

-This bivector enhancement doesn't replace Lambertian shading—it extends it.
+This bivector formulation doesn't replace Lambertian shading—it extends it.
 For point lights, the bivector term vanishes and we recover standard diffuse lighting.
-For area sources, we get physically accurate soft shadows without stochastic sampling.
+For area sources, we get analytical soft shadows without stochastic sampling.

 **Table 33: Illumination Model Evolution**